 When it comes to apple desserts, this recipe takes the cake.
 The blend of apples and citrus is incredible and adds a nice twist to the traditional apple dish.
 The recipe feeds 10, so it’s ideal for a medium-size dinner party.

-You’ll start wondering if there’s any reason to ever make regular cookies again when you can just throw these in the slow cooker and go about finishing the chores (or that latest Netflix show you’re binge-watching).
+You’ll start wondering if there’s any reason to ever make regular cookies again when you can just throw these in the slow cooker and go about finishing some chores (or that latest Netflix show you’re watching).

-Making banana bread just got way easier.
-Toss these eight simple ingredients together, throw in a slow cooker, and four hours later you’ll have a delicious treat.
+Our pandemic-induced habit of making banana bread just got way easier.
+Toss these simple ingredients together, throw it all in a slow cooker, and 4 hours later you’ll have a delicious treat.